jameswritescode/rubyserv/README.md

 $ bundle --path vendor --without development
 ```

-Currently RubyServ has lightweight support for MySQL and SQLite.
+Currently RubyServ has lightweight support for SQLite.
 To install without a specific database, do:

 ```
 $ bundle install --path vendor --without <database_name>
 ```

-Where `<database_name>` is sqlite or mysql.
+Where `<database_name>` is sqlite.

 ## Configuration